 - 1 Session - $80

 A Private Session at Body Mechanics is catered to the individual client and focuses upon meeting his or her specific needs, whether those needs be rehabilitative or fitness oriented.
 Each practitioner at Body Mechanics has his or her own movement style and focus, many of which are informed by the PIlates method.
 We use Pilates based principals and Pilates equipment in combination with many other movement modalities and practices to allow each client to find his or her own connection.

-- Intro to Semi-Privates (3 Sessions with your chosen partner) - $99
+- Intro to Semi-Privates (3 Sessions with your chosen partner) - $99 (for each person)

 - 1 Session - $50